SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Related Work

-\textbf{Paired Lyric-Melody Singing Dataset.} Singing data annotated with paired lyrics and melodies is of vital importance for song generation.
-Specifically, JVS-MuSiC~\cite{tamaru2020jvs}, PopCS~\cite{liu2022diffsinger}, and OpenSinger~\cite{huang2021multi} offer a broad range of singing data but lack the crucial lyric-melody temporal alignment.
-NUS-48E~\cite{duan2013nus}, NHSS~\cite{sharma2021nhss}, Tohoku Kiritan~\cite{ogawa2021tohoku}, and Opencpop~\cite{wang2022opencpop} provide singing corpora across English, Japanese, and Chinese with manually aligned lyrics and melodies.
-However, they are limited in scale, featuring only monophonic singers and styles.
-More recently, M4Singer~\cite{zhang2022m4singer} compiles approximately 700 Chinese songs with lyric and melody pairs, but this amount is still insufficient for training an LLM for symbolic music generation.
-In this work, we collect around 4K Chinese songs from scratch and compile several publicly accessible paired datasets to construct our large-scale lyric-melody pair dataset.
+\textbf{Paired Lyric-Melody Singing Dataset} is crucial for song generation.
+Existing datasets like JVS-MuSiC~\cite{tamaru2020jvs}, PopCS~\cite{liu2022diffsinger}, and OpenSinger~\cite{huang2021multi} offer diverse singing data but lack proper lyric-melody alignment.
+Datasets such as NUS-48E~\cite{duan2013nus}, NHSS~\cite{sharma2021nhss}, Tohoku Kiritan~\cite{ogawa2021tohoku}, and Opencpop~\cite{wang2022opencpop} provide aligned corpora in multiple languages but are limited in scale and style diversity.
+Recently, M4Singer~\cite{zhang2022m4singer} compiled around 700 Chinese songs, yet this is still insufficient for training an LLM for symbolic music generation.
+In this work, we collect approximately 8K symbolic songs in English and Chinese from scratch to train SongComposer.